Tossing your hat into the ring for a fresh new job?

 Captured $40M in savings with efficiency projects identifying security, automation, and systems improvements.

-2 – Incorporate a dash of color throughout the resume.
+2 – Your resume should employ a dash of color in 2020.

-The most effective resumes of 2020 will selectively use color to distinguish core elements of your personal brand.
+The most powerful resumes of 2020 selectively use color to distinguish core personal brand elements.

-As an example, this Healthcare CIO resume uses a single deep-blue tone to set off important blocks of information, coupled with shades of gray and some gold for contrast.
+As an example, this Healthcare CEO and COO resume uses a single deep-blue tone to set off important blocks of information, coupled with shades of gray and some gold for contrast.

 Straightforward in design, it allows for simple navigation through a highly technical career.

-Not sure how to use color?
+Not sure where to use color?
 Start by changing one facet of the resume, such as your headings, for a fresh look.

-An impressive resume provides a glimpse into your personality and work ethic – not just a list of duties.
+An impressive 2020 resume should provide a glimpse into your personality and work ethic.
 To truly express your value, you’ll need to take a hard look at your career wins, and answer the following:

 - What results have you achieved that are considered above and beyond expectations?